lineate/xonix-bot/readme.md

-The example of Gameplay usage for testing of TestBot:
+The example shows how to use Gameplay class to test your bot TestBot.
-The Gameplay reflects the logic of processing of bot step.
-The developer can debug bot logic locally without of using the server.
+The Gameplay class contains the game logic, in particular `parseString`, `createMatch`, `step` and other functions, so the developer can debug the bot logic locally without the server.
 ```
-class TestBot{
+class TestEnv{
     public static void main(String[] args) {
             Gameplay gameplay = new Gameplay();
             List<Bot> bots = Arrays.asList(new MyBot("1"), new MyBot("2"));